 Compliance Audit Committee

-- City Council has established a Compliance Audit Committee to consider applications for the 2014-2018 Council term of office.
-The purpose of the committee is to receive and make decisions on applications for compliance audits of candidates' 2014 municipal election campaign finances and any by-elections during Council's term pursuant to the Act.
-The powers and functions of the Committee are set out in section 81 and 81.1 of the Municipal Elections Act, 1996.
+- The purpose of the Compliance Audit Committee is to receive and make decisions on applications for compliance audits of candidate and third party campaign finances in relation to a municipal election and any by-elections during Council's term pursuant to the Act.
+The powers and functions of the Committee are set out in section 88.33 to 88.37 of the Municipal Elections Act, 1996.

-- An elector who is entitled to vote in an election and believes on reasonable grounds that a candidate has contravened a provision of the Municipal Elections Act, 1996 relating to election campaign finances, may apply for a compliance audit of the candidate's campaign finances.
+- An elector who is entitled to vote in an election and believes on reasonable grounds that a candidate or third party has contravened a provision of the Municipal Elections Act, 1996 relating to election campaign finances, may apply for a compliance audit of the candidate or third party campaign finances.

-- An application for a compliance audit shall be made to the City Clerk.
-This application shall be in writing and shall set out the reasons for the elector's application within 90 days after the candidate's financial filing date.
+- An application for a compliance audit shall be made to the City Clerk within 90 days after March 30, 2023, the financial filing date.
+This application shall be in writing and shall set out the reasons for the elector's application.

-To request a compliance audit of a municipal council candidate (Mayor or Councillor), an elector may contact the Office of the City Clerk, Room 203, 350 City Hall Square West, Windsor, Ontario, N9A 6S1; phone (519) 255-6211 to request an application form.
+To request a compliance audit of a municipal council candidate (Mayor or Councillor), an elector may contact the Office of the City Clerk, 530-350 City Hall Square West, Windsor, Ontario, N9A 6S1; phone (519) 255-6100 ext.
+6285 to request an application form.

 To request a compliance audit of a school board candidate, the application should be sent to the Director of the appropriate school board.
 Contact information is available on their website.